mathewajk/SCOTUSProject/README.md

 ### How to copy randomization to another question

 1. Make a copy of the semantic differential question you'd like to base the order on.
-2. In the "Layout" tab, uncheck "Randomize row order".
+2. In the "Layout" tab, _uncheck_ "Randomize row order".
-3. On the same page as the new question, select "Action" from the "INSERT" panel, and select "Custom Script".
+3. On the same page, select "Action" from the "INSERT" panel, and select "Custom Script".
 4. Paste in the following code:

 ```